nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ## Structural Divisons and Semantics

-The [^EPUB content file^] structure specified in these guidelines is generally made up of a multi-page HTML file set.
+The [=EPUB content document=] structure specified in these guidelines is generally made up of a multi-page HTML file set.
 Major divisions of the publication are to be captured in individual [=XHTML content documents=].
 The individual content files will typically correspond to _Part_ or _Chapter_ divisions of the book.
 Other major book components such as colophon, index or appendix, which can be found in front-matter and back-matter, will normally be stored in separate files as well.

 The structural divisions of the publication are required to be semantically inflected by wrapping every structural part of the main text body in [^section^] elements, with proper nesting of subsections.
 Usually, a subsection ends whenever a new heading of the same level or higher occurs in the source material.
 However, there may be situations where a [^section^] element needs to be closed sooner.
 If so, this should be specified in the Editing Instructions given by the Ordering Agency.
 If the structure of the source material is unclear and the Editing Instructions do not provide answers, please contact the Ordering Agency.